 Some conveyancing solicitors in Enfield offer services on an hourly basis and other firms will work for a fixed fee.

-Our solicitors work on a fixed fee basis, with no hidden fees.
+Your solicitor will work on a fixed fee basis, with no hidden fees.
 Your detailed quote will set out what the conveyancing fees and costs will be when your house sale or purchase completes.

 If, for any reason at all, your house sale or purchase does not go ahead, you have the peace of mind of our No Move, No Fee guarantee.